sciZer0/7/v/README.md

 <h1 align="center">Hypotheses, Ideas</h1>

-# About Technology
+# About Technologies

 Thanks to good people, on the table, there already are technologies that are usable.

-The hypothesis/idea is that we might take some existing advanced blockchain technologies and combine them.
+The hypothesis/idea is that we might take some existing blockchain technologies — some of the most advanced blockchain technologies — and combine them.

 For example, we might take code of Solana blockchain itself (codebase) and combine it with code of some apps on the Solana blockchain, of course, modifying them a bit.